haresfaiez/haresfaiez.github.io/_posts/2016-12-03-emergent-requirements.md

 The stakehodlers' views change continuously.
 They learn more about the solution.
-Their interaction with the software gives birth to a set of patterns by which they establish rules and habits of use.
+Their interaction with the software gives birth to a set of patterns by which they establlsish rules and habits of use.
 This invalidates most of our early decisions.